Trump’s Tweets Have Gotten So Bad That Twitter Might Start Giving Them Warning Labels

 Today, Twitter announced that it will begin overlaying warning notices on Tweets that the platform deems in the public interest to view but that might still otherwise be in violation of site rules.

-The notice will say: "The Twitter Rules about abusive behavior apply to this Tweet.
+The notice will say: "The Twitter Rules about abusive behaviour apply to this Tweet.
 However, Twitter has determined that it may be in the public's interest for the Tweet to remain available."

 Advertisement